scala/scala3/docs/docs/reference/derivation.md

 ### How to Write Generic Typeclasses

 Based on the machinery developed so far it becomes possible to define type classes generically.
 This means that the `derived` method will compute a type class instance for any ADT that has a `Generic` instance, recursively.
-The implementation of these methods typically uses three new typelevel constructs in Dotty: inline methods, inline matches and implicit matches.
+The implementation of these methods typically uses three new type-level constructs in Dotty: inline methods, inline matches, and implicit matches.
 As an example, here is one possible implementation of a generic `Eq` type class, with explanations.
 Let's assume `Eq` is defined by the following trait:
 ```scala
 trait Eq[T] {
   def eql(x: T, y: T): Boolean